sora-xor/sora-docs/src/whitlist-token-to-polkaswap.md

       content: adding tokens, Polkaswap, SORA network, listing tokens, requirements, procedures, asset bridging, interoperability, blockchain networks, whitelist
 ---

-# Whitelist a Token to Polkaswap
+# Whitelist a Token on Polkaswap

 Adding tokens to Polkaswap allows the user to use a next-generation, cross-chain liquidity aggregator DEX protocol for swapping tokens based on the Polkadot (and Kusama) network(s), Parachains, and blockchains connected via bridges.